 Read Next: 17 Spectacular Day Trips from Athens, Greece

 Most people think of ancient monuments and beautiful beaches when they think of a holiday in Greece and many of the country’s other islands get all the attention.
 But you should consider visiting Crete for all of this including the dazzling city of Chania, located just a short 1-hour flight from Athens.

 Chania is the stuff of your Mama Mia dreams, as you’ll enjoy incredible views around every corner.
 What I love the most about this city is its relaxed vibe and affordability.
 You can enjoy some high-end level hotels or apartments for a fraction of the price of other Greek islands, not to mention world-class beaches.
 This city is has a plethora of museums, bars, and restaurants to keep you entertained and a uniquely Greek vibe to it.

-Chania is the perfect place for rest and relaxation.
+Chania is the perfect place for relaxation.
 You can enjoy the beach, wander its old streets, and explore its history before you set off to explore Crete.

 Contributed by Jose Harvey from My Normal Gay Life.

 Hopping on a short ferry ride from Albania, Corfu was my very first introduction to Greece.
 Although I didn’t have anything from Greece to compare it to quite yet, this northern Ionian island did not disappoint with all its Venetian glory and crystal clear waters.
 Now after spending a month in Greece this past summer, I can fully confirm that it still ranks supreme as one of my favorite places in Greece.

 Although the more southern islands are undoubtedly beautiful in their own right, the colorful architecture in Corfu reaps the benefit from years spent under the rule of the Venetians, French and British before being united with the rest of Greece in 1864.